GHG Inventory Glossary

 Halocarbons

 A collective term for the group of partially halogenated organic species, including the chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), hydrofluorocarbons (HFCs), halons, methyl chloride, methyl bromide, etc. Many of the halocarbons have large Global Warming Potentials.
 The chlorine and bromine-containing halocarbons are also involved in the depletion of the ozone layer.
-(IPCC2)
+(IPCC)

 Hydrocarbons